-Proposal 1: Elect Directors The nominees for director who receives the most votes (also known as a "plurality" of the votes cast) will be elected.
-You may vote either FOR all of the nominees, WITHHOLD your vote from all of the nominees or WITHHOLD your vote from any one or more of the nominees.
+Proposal 1: Elect Directors The nominees for director who receive the most votes (also known as a "plurality" of the votes cast) will be elected.
+You may vote either FOR all of the nominees, WITHHOLD your vote from all of the nominees, or WITHHOLD your vote from one or more of the nominees.
 Votes that are withheld will not be included in the vote tally for the election of the directors.
 Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name for the election of the directors.
 As a result, any shares not voted by a customer will be treated as a broker non-vote.
 Such broker non-votes will have no effect on the results of this vote.
-Proposal 2: Ratify Appointment of Independent Registered Public Accounting Firm The affirmative vote of a majority of the shares cast affirmatively or negatively for this proposal is required to ratify the appointment of our independent registered public accounting firm.
+Proposal 2: Approve an Amendment to Intra- Cellular Therapies, Inc.'s Restated Certificate of Incorporation The affirmative vote of a majority of the voting power of all of the outstanding shares of capital stock entitled to vote thereon for this proposal is required to approve an amendment to Intra-Cellular Therapies, Inc.'s Restated Certificate of Incorporation to increase the number of authorized shares of our common stock.
+Abstentions and broker non-votes have the effect of votes against this proposal.
+Proposal 3: Ratify Appointment of Independent Registered Public Accounting Firm The affirmative vote of a majority of the shares cast affirmatively or negatively for this proposal is required to ratify the appointment of our independent registered public accounting firm.
 Abstentions will have no effect on the results of this vote.
 Brokerage firms have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
 If a broker does not exercise this authority, such broker non-votes will have no effect on the results of this vote.
 We are not required to obtain the approval of our stockholders to appoint our independent registered public accounting firm.
-However, if our stockholders do not ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2019, the audit committee of our board of directors will reconsider its appointment.
-Proposal 3: Approve an Advisory Vote on the Compensation of our Named Executive Officers The affirmative vote of a majority of the shares cast affirmatively or negatively for this proposal is required to approve, on an advisory basis, the compensation of our named executive officers, as described in this proxy statement.
+However, if our stockholders do not ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2021, the audit committee of our board of directors will reconsider its appointment.
+Proposal 4: Approve an Advisory Vote on the Compensation of our Named Executive Officers The affirmative vote of a majority of the shares cast affirmatively or negatively for this proposal is required to approve, on an advisory basis, the compensation of our named executive officers, as described in this proxy statement.
 Abstentions will have no effect on the results of this vote.
 Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
 As a result, any shares not voted by a customer will be treated as a broker non-vote.
 Such broker non-votes will have no effect on the results of this vote.
 Although the advisory vote is non-binding, the compensation committee and the board of directors will review the voting results and take them into consideration when making future decisions regarding executive compensation.